reiver/article-20250315/README.md

-# Elk for Mastodon: A New Way to Browse the Fediverse
+# Elk for Mastodon: A Fresh New Way to Browse the Fediverse